goodmanship/mac-dock-reset/README.md

 mac-dock-reset
 ==============

-Full screen applications will disable hot corners and other dock operations.
-This script will reset all dock settings.
+Full screen applications will disable hot corners and other dock functions.
+This script will restore them for you.

 Installation
 ------------